The Discipline and the Major

 Considerations for those who might be interested in this major

 As a student of mechanical engineering, learning will primarily take place via active problem-solving.
 Therefore, application and practice of analytical skills will be conducted in the classroom and laboratory.
 Written and oral communication skills are essential elements of engineering practice and are emphasized throughout the program.
 Computer programming skills will be employed to analyze and report data.
-Successful and satisfied engineering majors are often those that have a desire to understand how things work and how they can make them work better.
-In addition, a successful mechanical engineer must understand the mathematical and physical relationships that underlie engineering analysis and design.
+Successful and satisfied mechanical engineering majors are often those that have a desire to understand how things work and how they can make them work better.
+In addition, a mechanical engineer must understand the mathematical and physical relationships that underlie engineering analysis and design.